Yoric/Fosdem-2017/Redox.md

 ---

-# Android *can't* upgrade
+# Why your smart device *can't* upgrade

 - Your device needs a custom kernel.
 - Your device needs custom drivers.
-- => Your life is miserable.
-  - Will upstream accept your patches?
-  - Can you afford to follow upstream?
-  - Can you afford to integrate your new drivers?
-  - For how long?
+- ... game over

-In IoT, only megacorps can afford monolithic kernels.
+In IoT, *you* can't afford monolithic kernels.

 ---